Workshop instructors

 Werner Haböck

-In a time when there were still many smaller breweries in Lower Bavaria the trade of coopers was very much sought after and important.
+At a time when there were still many small breweries in Lower Bavaria, the craft of cooperage was golden.
 Today, Werner Haböck from Obergessenbach is the last cooper in the district of Deggendorf.
-Being a former German champion in his trade, the likeable gentleman from Lower Bavaria is a very popular specialist for handmade barrels, tubs and wooden bath tubs.
+As a former national winner in the craft, the likeable Lower Bavarian is a sought-after specialist for handmade barrels, tubs and tubs made of wood.

 Workshops with Werner Haböck